gaphor/gaphas/README.txt

  cairo:    the CairoContext to draw to
  parent:   parent item of the item, or None
  children: child items of this item (do not need to force updates for those)
- selected: True if the item is acutally selected in the view
+ selected: True if the item is actually selected in the view
  focused:  True if the item has the focus
  hovered:  True if the mouse pointer if over the item.
 Only the top-most item
            is marked as hovered.